qchemlab-embedding/2023-07-14-workshop/_episodes/06-remotes.md

 > please do so [here](https://github.com/join).
 But it is OK if you want to use
 > [GitLab](https://gitlab.com) or [Bitbucket](https://bitbucket.org) or
 > [NotABug](https://notabug.org) or another platform instead (although we
-> will practice collaborative Git on GitHub tomorrow).
+> will practice collaborative Git on GitHub next time).
 {: .discussion}

 ---